Promoting Environmentally Sound Horticulture Practices

 The Master Gardener program is open to all Chesterfield County residents and to Virginia residents outside of the county who choose to give their volunteer hours within Chesterfield.
 Virginia Cooperative Extension programs and employment are open to all, regardless of age, color, disability, gender, gender identity, gender expression, national origin, political affiliation, race, religion, sexual orientation, genetic information, veteran status or any other basis protected by law.

-The 2023 Master Gardener class will be held virtually on Mondays and Tuesdays from 9 a.m. to noon and in-person on Thursdays from 4-7 p.m. (conditions permitting).
+The 2024 Master Gardener class will be held virtually on Tuesdays from 9 a.m. to noon and in-person on Thursdays from 4-7 p.m. (conditions permitting).
 Training will begin on Thursday, Jan.
-19 and end on Thursday, March 23.
+4 and end on Thursday, March 28.
+A maximum of one session can be missed and made up by attending another master gardener chapter’s equivalent session.

 - Tuesdays: 9 a.m. – Noon, Virtual (synchronous or asynchronous)